Popeye4242/Popeyes-Roles-Mod/README.md

 - Shape Shifter Morph Cooldown: 25s
 - Shape Shifter Morph Duration: 10s (cooldown does not go down while the shape shifter is disguised)

+# Roadmap
+This is the roadmap of features that will be worked on near future.
+### Detective Role
+Currently the role is just a copy of the Medic role from ExtraRoles.
+My goal for this role is to make it more focused towards analyzing dead bodies.
+But unlike Extra Roles I don't want to simply drop the name of the impostor in chat.
+The Detective should give hints that make it easier to solve kills.
+### Engineer Role
+The Engineer can sit in the vent without consequences.
+I want to change the play style of the engineer a little bit to make it easier for the impostors to kill the engineer.
+When tasks are done there is currently no reason for the engineer to leave the vent.
+Additionally I want to enable the Engineer to fix doors that he is close to.
+Fixed doors cannot bo sabotaged for a short time (similar to recently closed doors).
+### Shape Shifter Role
+The Shape Shifter code currently is mostly copied from The Other Roles.
+I plan to make the transitionioning of the morphing smoother instead of just being instantly there.
+### Hunter Role
+There are currently no changes planned regarding the Hunter.
+### Jester Role
+In a meeting where three players are left the crewmates cannot win currently.
+I plan to change the jester to be able to win as crew if he wins with one other crewmate.
+If the impostors
+### Additional Roles
+Currently I do not plan to add additional roles to this mod.
+This mod is designed to have few roles to not be overly complex.
+If an additional role will be added then it should be a good role that improves gameplay as great as the classic roles.
+### Skeld.Net
+I plan to add Skeld.Net as Custom Server Option and make it the default.
+Currently you need to change the server region to skeld.net by yourself.
+### Game Modes
+I currently do plan to add a game mode to this mod which makes the impostors anonymous.

 # Contributing
 ### Readme
 If you want to improve this readme feel free to create a pull request.